Creating a Namespace

 Resource quotas can limit the amount of resources available in namespaces, achieving resource allocation by namespace.

-Enter an integer.
-If the quota of a resource is not specified, no limit is posed on the resource.
+Enter a value.
+If a resource quota is not specified, there will be no limit imposed on the resource.

 If you want to limit the CPU or memory quota, you must specify the CPU or memory request value when creating a workload.